trosie3/UofODataViz_Final_Project/README.md

 Elephant in the room, while our final model performed well at 42.5% which in the original competition would have gotten us in the bronze and even the best entry had an accuracy of only 44.99%, these models probably are not that helpful to PetFinder for actually predicting adoption speed.
 However, we can make some suggestions based on our findings, that may produce better data for the next attempt.

 - Have a description, not too long less than 200 words but also more than 40 seems to be key at the faster adoption speeds.
-- Have photos of the pets: at least 1 images and up to 5 appears to be the ticket for faster adoption speeds.
+- Have photos of the pets: at least 1 image and up to 5 appears to be the ticket for faster adoption speeds.
 More than that is a waste of resources.
-- Age matters the bulk of all pets regardless of speed were under 65 months, and there appears to be a correlation with adoption speed and age as age goes up so does length of time to adopt.
-Perhaps with consistent photos/descriptions would help with older pets.
+- Age matters: the bulk of all pets, regardless of adoption speed were under 65 months, and there appears to be a correlation with adoption speed and age- as age goes up so does length of time to adopt.
+Perhaps consistent photos/descriptions would help with older pets.
 - No video needed.
-One of the least important features so either not enough videos to fairly judge, or videos aren’t needed thus a waste of resources.
+One of the least important features- so either not enough videos to fairly judge, or videos aren’t needed- thus a waste of resources.
 - Focus on the 'health' feature of the pet not necessary.
 If putting in description probably a ‘waste of words.’

 If these changes where to made to make some things more consistent perhaps the next attempt at making a model for PetFinder would allow for better models.